dd1github/How_DA_Works/README.md

 SV_viz.py can be used to dispaly the following visualizations relating to SVM models: Ratio of Class Dual Coefficient Values, Ratio of Number of Class Support Vectors, Ratio of New Support Vectors vs Base, and the Ratio of Synthetic Support Vectors.

-SV_counts.py generates the files contained in the SV_viz.py
+SV_counts.py generates the files contained in SV_viz.py